Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Upper bound

 The first two terms are a clever form of a bias-variance decomposition applied to a truncated version of the target.
 To bound these terms, we use a similar technique as in \cite{gyorfi2006distribution}.
 To control the last term $T_{3,M}$ due to the truncation, we apply a lemma proved in \cite[Lemma 2]{Kohler2011}. \item \emph{Covering numbers estimates.} Since our interaction is of the form $\frac{1}{N-1}\sum_{j=1}^N \phi(X_i^\top A X_j)$ instead of working in the space of vectors, we provide a covering estimate for the class of matrices with rank less than or equal to $r$.
 This is done in Lemma \ref{lem:covering_upbdd}. \end{enumerate}

 The next lemma proves the crucial condition for the well-posedness of the inverse problem of estimating the interaction function.
+This Lemma assumes exchangeability and allows us to extract the error of the mean interaction.
 Its proof is based on the exchangeability of the particle distribution and is postponed to Appendix \ref{subsec:proof_upper_bound}. \begin{lemma}[Coercivity] Let $g,g_\star\in\mathcal{G}_r^{\beta}(L, B_\phi, \bar{a})$.
 Under exchangeability of $(X_i)_{i=1}^N$ in Assumption \ref{Assump:exchangeable} , we have

 \end{lemma}